elastic/rally/docs/track.rst

 * ``body`` (mandatory): The query body.
 * ``response-compression-enabled`` (optional, defaults to ``true``): Allows to disable HTTP compression of responses.
 As these responses are sometimes large and decompression may be a bottleneck on the client, it is possible to turn off response compression.
 * ``detailed-results`` (optional, defaults to ``false``): Records more detailed meta-data about queries.
 As it analyzes the corresponding response in more detail, this might incur additional overhead which can skew measurement results.
 This flag is ineffective for scroll queries.
-* ``pages`` (optional): Number of pages to retrieve.
+* ``pages`` (optional, deprecated): Number of pages to retrieve.
 If this parameter is present, a scroll query will be executed.
 If you want to retrieve all result pages, use the value "all".
-See also the ``scroll-search`` operation type.
+This parameter is deprecated and will be replaced with the ``scroll-search`` operation in a future release.
 * ``results-per-page`` (optional):  Number of documents to retrieve per page.
 This maps to the Search API's ``size`` parameter, and can be used for scroll and non-scroll searches.
 Defaults to ``10``

 Example::